-“Hmm …” I folded my hands on the table and made a show of thinking for a moment.
+“Hmm …” Claire folded her hands on the table and made a show of thinking for a moment.
 “Honest.
 Yes, if there was only one word to describe me it would have to be ‘honest’.
 It’s a virtue and a failing.
 If you work in academia, stating your position clearly avoids many a future conflict.”

 Good, now put positive spin on the negative aspect.